evolentDelight/JavaScript.Info/README.md

 Exercises or tasks will be added here

 **Objective:**
--Learn Github and version control
+- Learn Github and version control
--Learn JavaScript to the fullest
+- Learn JavaScript to the fullest